-An amazing deep fried turkey that turned me from a turkey hater to a TURKEY LOVER… This deep fried turkey recipe turns out tender, juicy, and flavorful EVERY TIME (thanks to an easy fried turkey rub), AND the cooking time is trimmed to under an hour!
+An amazing deep fried turkey recipe that turned me from a turkey hater to a TURKEY LOVER… This deep fried turkey turns out tender, juicy, and flavorful EVERY TIME (thanks to an easy fried turkey rub + peanut oil), AND the cooking time is trimmed to under an hour in an electric turkey fryer!

 Deep Fried Turkey Recipe

-So here’s the thing (and don’t come at me with pitchforks, please)… I have to admit that I’ve never really been a fan of turkey.
-In fact, there have been many years when we opted for a ham at Thanksgiving instead.
+So here’s the thing (and please don’t come at me with pitchforks)… I have to admit that I’ve never really been a fan of turkey.
+In fact, there have been many years when we opted for a ham — like this SUPER SIMPLE Instant Pot spiral ham — at Thanksgiving instead.
 Shocking, isn’t it?!

 I know you might be envisioning some of the horror stories you may have heard about gas and/or propane turkey fryers right now.
 No worries — did you know that you can actually purchase an electric turkey fryer?!?
 Yep, and they’re safe enough that you can fry a whole turkey right on your kitchen countertop!

-If you’re trying to stay within a budget, deep frying turkey probably isn’t the most cost effective way to cook a turkey.
-I prefer to use peanut oil for its rich flavor and high smoke rate, and peanut oil doesn’t come cheap…
+An important note: if you’re trying to stay within a budget, deep frying a turkey probably isn’t the most cost effective way to cook a turkey.
+I prefer to use peanut oil for its rich flavor and high smoke rate.
+In my opinion, it’s simply best oil for deep frying turkey.
+The downside?
+Well, peanut oil doesn’t come cheap, and you’re gonna need about 2 gallons to fill up the turkey fryer…

-But this method saves a TON of time — and since it takes so little time, a great way to defray the cost of the oil is to have a turkey-frying party after Thanksgiving.
-Invite friends, families, and neighbors over to fry up those marked down turkeys and turkey breasts that you can pick up for a steal!
+BUT this method saves a TON of time — and since it takes so little time, a great way to defray the cost of the oil is to have a turkey-frying party after Thanksgiving.
+Invite friends, family members, and neighbors over to fry up those marked down turkeys and turkey breasts that you can pick up for a steal!

 How To Cook A Deep Fried Turkey